 - Do not receive supports through the National Disability Insurance Scheme (NDIS).

-Bloom Healthy Living provides support to people aged 18-64 via qualified Peer Workers who provide regular support.
+Bloom Healthy Living provides support to people aged 18 to 64 via qualified mental health and peer workers who provide regular support.
 Mental health workers provide one-on-one supports to assist in building life skills, including maintaining mental health, engaging in learning, employment, education or volunteering, and managing finances.